revbayes/revbayes.github.io/tutorials/fbd/fbd_specimen.md

 a proposal that will collapse or expand a fossil branch (`mvCollapseExpandFossilBranch`).
-This will change a fossil that is a sampled ancestor (see {% ref fig_example_tree %} and Sect. {% ref Intro-FBD %}) so that it is on its own branch and vice versa.
+This will change a fossil that is a sampled ancestor (see {% ref fig_example_tree %} and
+{% ref Intro-FBD %}) so that it is on its own branch and vice versa.
 In addition, when conditioning on the origin time, we also need to explicitly sample the root age (`mvRootTimeSlideUniform`).